JKBoBoFett/MAT16/Mat16_Format.md

       Pad: array[0..1] of longint;      // {padding = 0 }
       NumMipMaps: longint;              // {Number of mipmaps in texture largest one first.}
     end;
-    // The TTextureMipmapHeader is followed by actual texture data.
+    // For each texture(Cell), the TTextureMipmapHeader is followed by actual texture data.
 The graphics are uncompressed; the top left corner is the start;
     // lines are read first.
-The main texture is directly followed by rest MipMaps
+The main texture is directly followed by the sub MipMaps(MipMipMaps-1).
+    // SubMipMaps other then the largest first one are not used in transparent/Alpha or multicelled mats(MipMipMaps=1).